 Thanks to Jan!

-The Cure at the Thialf IJsstadion in Heerenveen, on 6 May 1989, was the second Cure show I attended.
+The Cure at the Thialf IJsstadion in Heerenveen, on 6 May 1989, was the only Dutch date on The Prayer Tour.
 I think it was announced in the newspapers sometime in March 1989.
-Special guests were The Mission and support act Shelleyan Orphan, the latter selected by Robert Smith himself for the whole tour.
+Special guests were The Mission and support act Shelleyan Orphan.
+The latter selected by Robert Smith himself for the whole tour.

 Continue reading “Thialf Heerenveen 1989”